 There are multiple types of glass that might be used in fish tanks.
 Plastic and acrylic tanks are also available.
 Learn more about the material options below.

 Sometimes, the glass just being thicker isn't enough.
 There are two common types of aquarium glass: tempered and plate glass.

 - Tempered (toughened) glass was melted and cooled quickly, resulting in stronger glass that can hold more gallons.
 The downside to this glass is if it ever cracks, it shatters, so you can't drill it.
 This glass is vulnerable at the edges, but otherwise it holds up well for larger tanks.

 - Plate glass (flat glass, sheet glass) cannot hold as much water, but it certainly suffices for the smaller aquariums.
 This material can be drilled and cracked without shattering.

 Tempered glass is more expensive than plate glass, and so that is why bigger aquariums jump in price; they're made of the strong stuff—tempered.

 Some small aquariums are not even made of glass, like how a typical 5-gallon fish tank can be made of cheap plastic, resulting in an even cheaper alternative.
 And then there is a plastic called acrylic that is stronger than tempered glass and way more expensive, too.

-Acrylic resembles glass, but it is stronger, lighter, and can be bent during manufacturing so it comes in different shapes and not just the standard five-sheet rectangle like most aquariums.
-Although acrylic fish tanks can come in all sizes, the extremely big tanks, like 200 gallons, would more than likely be acrylic because they can withstand such weight more than tempered glass.
+Acrylic resembles glass, but it is stronger, lighter, and can be bent during manufacturing, so it comes in different shapes and not just the standard five-sheet rectangle like most aquariums.
+Although acrylic fish tanks can come in all sizes, the extremely big tanks, like 200 gallons, would more than likely be acrylic because they can withstand such weight better than tempered glass.